 While we loved our Glowing Outer Space bath, some people expressed concern for the safety of using the glow water in this way.
-While I can assure you my girls have had no reactions to it (except giggles), that the highlighters used are non-toxic, and that it is super diluted, I understand that some may still be wary.
-So, if adding the glow water directly to your child's bath water makes you a little uneasy, here are a few alternative ways that we have explored glow water at bath.
+So, if adding the traditional glow water directly to your child's bath water makes you a little uneasy, here are a few alternative ways that we have made bath time GLOW!

-It is so simple too.
-Just fill an empty, sealable container with glow water.
-We used a 2 liter.
-It didn't even take one highlighter to fill this two liter, and the glow water could have been diluted much more.
+Make submersible bath lights.
+You can use tonic water or traditional glow water to make these.
+Just fill an empty, seal-able container with glow water or peel the label right off a a bottle of tonic and you are ready to PLAY.
 You can also use RAINBOW glowing water to make a variety of glowing bath light colors or use glow in the dark paint to make glow in the dark GLOWING lights using the rainbow water recipe.
-These would be tons of fun for the pool!
+The glow in the dark variety would be tons of fun for the pool!

 Rosie was really captivated by the GLOW light- it lit the room much more than the submersible LED lights we have bought.